Student-centric advice and objective recommendations

 If you’re a recent college grad who can’t find a job after graduation, you’re not alone!
-Securing that first job after college can be a long and difficult process for many students.
-It may feel like you’ve sent out an endless number of applications but aren’t hearing back.
-Luckily, we’ve got some tips to help you secure that first job and jump-start your career.
-Read on to learn exactly what to do when you can’t find a job after college:
+Securing that first job after college can be a challenging process for many students.
+It may feel like you’ve sent out an endless number of applications, but aren’t hearing back.
+Luckily, we’ve got some tips to help you find that first job and what to do while you’re searching!

 1. Utilize alumni networking

 One of the most valuable parts of a college education is the networking and connections that you make.
-Oftentimes, alumni of a particular college are predisposed towards finding employees who also attended their school.
-If you find someone who graduated from your school and now runs a company or is in charge of hiring, you should reach out to see if they have any open positions in your field of interest.
-If you can’t find a job after college, alumni are typically your best bet to get your foot in the door.
+If you can’t find a job after college, alumni are typically your best bet for getting your foot in the door.
+Remember, you don’t need to personally know an alumni in order to reach out to them.
+If you find an alumni who now runs a company or is in charge of hiring, you should reach out to see if they have any open positions in your field of interest.

-There are a few different ways to tap into alumni networking resources.
-Many schools have career engagement offices and web portals.
+Many schools have alumni networks, career engagement offices, and web portals.
 Alumni use these job posting boards to recruit talent from their alma mater.
 These jobs will typically have much lower application pools than jobs you’ll find on Indeed or ZipRecruiter.
-You’ll also have shared experience with the people interviewing you, which can lead to better chances.
+You’ll also have shared experience with the people interviewing you, which can lead to better chances!

 2. Try volunteering